Understanding Jobs and Workflows¶

 - Pending: Job is waiting for available agents

-- Running: Job is actively being processed
+- Running: Job is actively being processed by agents

-- Completed: Job finished successfully
+- Completed: Job finished successfully and all results have been processed

 - Failed: Job encountered an error